 The first tool I will talk about is IFTTT.
 I use IFTTT to interconnect my social accounts.
 This way I can have my Facebook posting everything my twitter will post as well as any YouTube videos I am creating for my company.

-Setting Up IFTTT To Syndicate
+Setting Up IFTTT Social Automation

-First of all I create the social accounts that I will be connecting through the IFTTT system.
-There are plenty of accounts that you can use, for the most part I will focus on Twitter, Facebook Pages, and YouTube in this article, though I do set up other profiles and syndicate to those as well.
+First of all, I create the social accounts that I will be connecting through the IFTTT system.
+There are plenty of accounts that you can use, for the most part, I will focus on Twitter, Facebook Pages, and YouTube in this article, though I do set up other profiles and syndicate to those as well.
 I will then create the IFTTT account for this network.
 Each company needs its own IFTTT setup if you’re doing this multiple times, so use different emails for each.
 Once you’ve created your IFTTT account you can connect the social media accounts you’re going to use in the automation.
-In this example I will use a twitter account that I’ve automated to post to facebook.
+In this example, I will use a twitter account that I’ve automated to post to facebook.
 I will also have any YouTube videos go to the twitter as well to be reposted.

 The automation is performed by recipes.
 The ones I set up are Twitter > Facebook Page, and YouTube > Twitter.
-IFTTT is an an acronym for If This Then That, and setting up the recipes is as easy as choosing the if and the that.
-To syndicate the twitter account I will select twitter as the account, and then choose ‘whenever there is a new tweet’.
+IFTTT is an acronym for If This Then That, and setting up the recipes is as easy as choosing the if and the that.
+To syndicate the twitter account I will select Twitter as the account, and then choose ‘whenever there is a new tweet’.
 I choose to move on and then select the Facebook Page as my then.
-For this part I will choose ‘create a link post.’
+For this part, I will choose ‘create a link post.’

 Automating Regular Tweets For Syndication